syj67507/discord-bot/README.md

 This project involves several dependencies managed by npm.
 Get npm by following this link: https://www.npmjs.com/get-npm

-Within the root folder of the project, initialize the Node project and install the discord libary.
+Within the root folder of the project, install the dependencies

-    $ npm init
+    $ npm install

 Create your config.json file from the config.json.tpl file and populate the token fields.
 More information in the Authentication section.

-Install the dependencies

-    $ npm install discord.js@12.2.0
-    $ npm install giphy-js-sdk-core@1.0.6
-    $ npm install pokedex-promise-v2@^3.2.0

 ## Authentication